• Skip to main content

 Top Tip

 I like to buy a bag of limes for fajita night instead of buying them individually.
 They are cheaper and last in the fridge for at least a month.
-Between the marinade, making guacamole, and having plenty to garnish, fajitas are so good with fresh squeezed lime juice!
+Between the marinade, making Guacamole or Pineapple Pico de Gallo Salsa, and having plenty to garnish, fajitas are so good with fresh squeezed lime juice!
 This is a great way to always have them on hand when you need them!

 More Recipes You'll Love